 - Promotion of commercial organic production through certified organic farming.

-- The produce will be pesticide residue free and will contribute to improve the health of consumer.
+- The produce will be pesticide residue free and will contribute to improving the health of the consumer.

-- It will raise farmer’s income and create potential market for traders.
+- It will raise the farmer’s income and create a potential market for traders.

 - It will motivate the farmers for natural resource mobilization for input production.